 This is where the value of “tangible” data really became evident.
 Providers received consistent quality data reports that allowed them to identify patients who needed to be contacted to come in for a wellness check or to follow up on treatment adherence.

-Outreach and engagement also allowed for the identification of several patients who ended up benefiting from a care management program.
+Outreach and engagement also identified several patients who benefitted from a care management program.

 Overall, the providers became more engaged with the Innovista quality team, their patient populations, and other providers across practices—all of which collectively allowed them to succeed in meeting goals.